MonashSmartStructures/ospgrillage/docs/source/rst/APIdoc.rst

 GrillageGenerator class
 ---------------------------

-.. automodule:: GrillageGenerator
+..  autoclass:: OpsGrillage.opGrillage
-   :members:
+    :noindex:

-For information on the ``GrillageGenerator`` class, see :doc:`ModuleDoc`
+For information regarding the procedures in ``opGrillage`` class, see :doc:`ModuleDoc`.
+For information of all functions and methods in ``opGrillage`` class, see :doc:`OpsGrillage`

 Input arguments for Bridge: